vinej/pyarchive/README.md

             }
         ],....

-2: GlobalParameter: This option is used to run all tasks many time from a list of values
+2: GlobalParameters: This option is used to run all tasks many time from a list of values with a maximum of 5 levels of loop.

+        The internal loops are like that

+            for row1 in rows level1
+                for row2 in rows level2
+                    for row3 in rows level3
+                        for row4 in rows level4
+                            for row5 in rows level5

+                                execute all tasks with global parameters row1,row2,rows3,row4,row5

+        Example, you maybe want to run tasks for all databases.
+For each database, run for all projects into the database.
+For each project run for each periode of the project.
+This kind of user case with have 3 levels.

+        - the level2, level3,level4,level5 tasks can used also parameters from the previous level.
+In that case the output type must be 'reference' instead of 'memory'
+        - an output type 'reference' means that the task is not executed right away the first time.
+The task is put in memory to be re-run with parameters updated with
+        - values from previous tasks

-        the list of values is created from a Task of type array, csv or query the parameter variables uses [[xxx]] in the Tasks definition section to access the current row and field of the current iteration (loop) by example, this option can be used to run all tasks for project 'prj1' and 'prj2'
+        the list of values is created from a Task of type array, csv or query the parameter variables uses [[name.column]] in the Tasks definition section to access the current row and field of the current iteration (loop) by example, this option can be used to run all tasks for project 'prj1' and 'prj2'

-        Example:
-        "GlobalParameter":
+        Example to loop on a fixed list of projects "GlobalParameters":
         [
             {
                 "Name" : "project",